afaqulislam/AUI-Afaq-Ul-Islam--Personal-Portfolio/README.md

 ---

-🚀 Crafted with passion and precision by Afaq Ul Islam — a frontend developer dedicated to clean code, creative UI, and pixel-perfect execution.
+🚀 Crafted with passion and precision by Afaq Ul Islam — a full stack developer dedicated to clean code, creative UI, and pixel-perfect execution.